vladbeha109/Test_from_GL/Readme.md

-Script for takes metrics data about CPU% and Memory% usage
+Script created in order to take metrics from the OS regarding CPU% and Memory% usage

 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------